 We care about the impact we have on the environment and the Lake District - after all, it's where we live and it's our playground too.

-Whilst we are making important changes to become more sustainable, our event footprint is small (only 10-20%) in relation to yours by participating.
+Whilst we are making important changes to become more sustainable, our event footprint is small (only 10-20%) in relation to yours by participating and we acknowledge there are always things we can be doing better.

 We want to avoid 'greenwashing' just to pay lip service to environmental causes so we're making sure that everything we do is fully thought through to ensure the solution achieves the desired aim - for our events and our competitors to have a lower footprint in terms of emissions and resources.